FOREX-Yen slumps as rising energy prices, U.S. yields bite | Business

 FOREX-Yen slumps as rising energy prices, U.S. yields bite

-With other commodity prices also robust the Aussie dollar stayed firm at $0.7342, a day after hitting a month high.
-The inflationary impact of rising energy prices has solidified the case for the U.S. Federal Reserve to announce a tapering of its massive bond buying programme in November, raising the possibility of interest rate hikes in late 2022, even though jobs data published last Friday missed expectations.
+On Tuesday, two-year Treasury yields leaped to a more than 18-month high Tuesday as investors bet surging energy prices would fuel inflation and add to pressure on the Federal Reserve to raise interest rates.
+Five-year yields rose nearly 4 bps to 1.095% in Asia, their highest since late February 2020, and benchmark 10-year yields touched a four-month high of 1.6310%.

-Price concerns are also on the minds of policy makers at other central banks, with the Bank of England hinting it will raise interest rates to curb inflation, supporting sterling even as the British economy grapples with high energy costs.
-The pound rose to a two-week high of $1.3673 on Monday before easing back slightly to last change hands at$1.3586.
+High commodity prices have become a key driver for currency and debt markets.
+Oil prices steadied on Tuesday, having touched multi-year highs the day before and with other commodity prices also robust the Aussie dollar stayed firm at $0.7342, a day after hitting a month high.
+Rising inflation concerns and the potential for action by the Bank of England meant the pound rose to a two-week high of $1.3596 on Monday before easing back slightly to last change hands at $1.3598.

-The euro however stayed pinned near its lowest levels in a year, fetching $1.1550.
+The euro however stayed pinned near its lowest levels in a year, fetching $1.1559.
 The South Korean won fell to 1,200 per dollar for the first time in 14 months after the Bank of Korea kept interest rates steady, taking a breather after hiking in August.
-In cryptocurrencies, bitcoin edged off a five month high, falling around 1% in Asian trading to $56,800.
-Ether , the world's second biggest cryptocurrency dropped 1.54% to $3,489.
+In cryptocurrencies, bitcoin edged off a five-month high, falling 1.3% in Asian trading to $56,700.
+Ether, the world's second-biggest cryptocurrency dropped 1.54% to $3,489.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)